dimtion/guttermarks.nvim/README.md

 ### Why this plugin

-I've been using [marks.nvim](https://github.com/chentoast/marks.nvim) and others to display marks in the gutter, but I don't need all the extra bells and whistle that those other plugins added.
+I've been using [marks.nvim](https://github.com/chentoast/marks.nvim) and others to display marks in the gutter, but I don't need all the extra bells and whistles that those other plugins added.
 This is a fast, simple implementation that doesn't get in the way, and does not change nvim default behavior.

 ## Installation